constellation-daq/Constellation/docs/operator_guide/concepts/data.md

 ### Begin-of-Run & End-of-Run Messages

-The tags of the BOR and EOR messages can be added by the satellite implementations in their respective `starting` and `stopping` functions.
+The tags of the BOR and EOR messages can be added by the satellite implementations in their respective {bdg-secondary}`starting` and
+{bdg-secondary}`stopping` transitions.
 This can be used e.g. to record additional information such as a firmware version read from attached instrument hardware at the time of starting, or to indicate an accumulated metric at the time of stopping.

-The BOR message contains the configuration of the transmitting satellite at the time of entering the `RUN` state.
+The BOR message contains the configuration of the transmitting satellite at the time of entering the {bdg-secondary}`RUN` state.
 Depending on the actual implementation of the satellite itself, this allows to unequivocally infer the setup, state and configuration of the satellite and its attached hardware from the recorded data.